migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-Week Deliverables by 2024-05-20:**
 2-Week Deliverables by 2024-05-20: Finish Claude's tool implementation to have 1Bot ready for the Defi/AI project.
 Support Hyperlane and Dune implementation and work on the Arbitrum wallet finder.

+2024-05-10 Fri: Created the first version of the [deploy script for Vertex contracts](https://github.com/fegloff/vertex-contracts/pull/1) to the Harmony Testnet network and added comments to some contracts.
+Also, deployed locally mono-repo-apps and started checking out trade app architecture.

 2024-05-09 Thu: Worked on porting contracts to the Harmony chain, checking all contracts, and creating a deploy script (work in progress).
 Also, talked with a Protofire representative regarding swap-interface local deployment issues.

 2024-05-08 Wed: Started working on Vertex porting; they had a [contracts repo](https://github.com/vertex-protocol/vertex-contracts) and web apps [mono repo snapshot](https://github.com/vertex-protocol/vertex-web-monorepo-snapshot), which includes trade, dashboard, and marketing apps.